signalfx/splunk-otel-go/instrumentation/gopkg.in/olivere/elastic/splunkelastic/README.md

 ## Getting Started

-This package provides an `http.Client` that can used with `gopkg.in/olivere/elastic` to instrument requests that package makes.
+This package provides an `http.Transport` that can used with `gopkg.in/olivere/elastic` to instrument requests that package makes.
 See [example_test.go](./example_test.go) for more information.